Lady Margaret Sackville (1562–1591)

-Lady Margaret Sackville (1562 – 19 August 1591), formerly Lady Margaret Howard, was the wife of Robert Sackville, 2nd Earl of Dorset.
+Lady Margaret Sackville (c.
+1562 – 19 August 1591), formerly Lady Margaret Howard, was the wife of Robert Sackville, 2nd Earl of Dorset.

+Early life

-Margaret was the daughter of Thomas Howard, 4th Duke of Norfolk, and his second wife, Margaret Audley.
+Margaret Howard was born in about 1562, being the third of four children Thomas Howard, 4th Duke of Norfolk had by his second wife, Margaret Audley.
 In keeping with family tradition, she was a devout Roman Catholic.
-Her half-brother, Philip Howard, 13th Earl of Arundel, died while imprisoned by Queen Elizabeth, and was later canonised as a saint in the Catholic Church.
+Her half-brother, Philip, died while imprisoned by Queen Elizabeth, and was later canonised as a saint in the Catholic Church.

-Her mother died in January 1564, while Margaret was still a child; and her father, a Catholic with a Protestant education, was arrested in 1569 for his involvement in intrigues against Elizabeth.
-Although he was briefly released, in September 1571 he was imprisoned again after his participation in the Ridolfi Plot was discovered, and he was executed in June 1572.
+Her mother died in January 1564, while Margaret was still a young child; and shortly after her mother's death, her father married his third wife, Elizabeth Leyburne.

+When his father was principal commissioner at the Conference held at York in October 1568 to determine the judicial and political situation of Mary, Queen of Scots, the Scottish statesman William Maitland of Lethington met privately with Norfolk, where he suggested to the Duke the possibility of a future marriage between Margaret and the infant King James VI, Mary's only surviving son, as well as the marriage between Norfolk and the former Scottish Queen.
+Howard, a Catholic with a Protestant education, was arrested in 1569 for being involved in intrigues against Queen Elizabeth, mainly because of the Duke's intention to marry Mary.
+Although he was released in August 1570, months later he became involved in the Ridolfi plot to overthrow Elizabeth, free and install Mary of Scots on the English throne and restore Catholicism, and was arrested again in September 1571, when his involvement in the plot was discovered.
+Norfolk was tried for high treason and then sentenced to death in January 1572; He was executed in June of that same year, when Margaret was nine or ten years old.

 After their father's death, Margaret and her brothers Philip, Thomas and William were placed in the care of their uncle, Henry Howard, who also took charge of their education.
 During this time, Margaret and her brothers lived with their uncle at Audley End, Essex, one of his family's estates.
+Due to her father's execution, much of her paternal family's property was forfeited, although Margaret, her brothers, and her older half-brother Philip were able to recover some of the forfeited estates.